malekdev97/java-level-up/README.md

 Let's level up our programming using Java Language

 What will you find in the repo?
+- OOP
+- Important topics such as (generic, enums, lamda, etc)
 - Data Structure
 - Design Pattern